lmammino/loige.co/content/posts/2018-11-11_emerging-javascript-pattern-multiple-return-values/index.md

 As you can see in these 2 code snippets, functions can return more than 1 value and this can be very convenient in cases where you logically have produce multiple outputs in a computation.

 **Note**: a more realistic implementation in Go, would take into account errors (e.g. division by 0) and add an extra return value to propagate potential errors.
-We shouldn't worry too much about this for the sake of this article, but is definitely worth mentioning that multiple return values in Go shine when it comes to error propagation and error handling.
-We will touch a bit more on this later in this article, to see how this idea can be applied to JavaScript as well, especially in the context of Async/Await.
+We shouldn't worry too much about this for the sake of this article, but it is definitely worth mentioning that multiple return values in Go shine when it comes to error propagation and error handling.
+We will touch a bit more on this later in this article to see how this idea can be applied to JavaScript as well, especially in the context of Async/Await.

 ## Simulating multiple return values in JavaScript